Manassas Child Custody Lawyer

 Legal and Physical Child Custody in Virginia

-There are several different types of formal custody decisions that can be awarded in Virginia:
+There are several different types of formal child custody decisions that can be awarded in Virginia:

 - Physical Custody – Determines which parent or parents the child or children live with.